 - "Too hard given the complexity of my network" - Asymmetric costs/benefits: filtering my network protects you (which is nice), but filtering that traffic "costs" me w/o any tangible/economic "benefits."
-So what are these horrible "costs?" - -- engineer time to configure and maintain the filters (one time/negligible for most .edu networks) - -- overhead on the routers (but if that overhead is material enough to be a "show stopper," you should be upgrading anyway) - "Too busy" (or other excuses)
+So what are these "horrible" "costs?" - -- engineer time to configure and maintain the filters (one time/negligible for most relatively static .edu networks) - -- overhead on the routers (but if that overhead is material enough to be a "show stopper," you should be upgrading your hardware anyway) - "Too busy" (or other (frankly sort of lame) excuses)